browserengineering/book/book/invalidation.md

 line wrapping: they check widths, create new lines, and so on.
-We'd like to skip all that if the `children` field isn't dirty, but this will be a bit more challenging that for block layout mode: lots of different fields are read during line wrapping, and the `children` field depends on all of them.
+We'd like to skip all that if the `children` field isn't dirty, but this will be a bit more challenging than for block layout mode: lots of different fields are read during line wrapping, and the `children` field depends on all of them.

 Converting all of those fields into `ProtectedField`s